 Since the advent of digital publishing, technology has played a great role in determining the success or failure of an eBook.
-Right from formatting and editing to accessing and distributing, technology has transformed the way eBooks are created and circulated across the globe.
+From formatting and editing to accessing and distributing, technology has transformed how eBooks are created and circulated across the globe.

-Two such formats which have attracted a great amount of attention in recent times, primarily owing to their availability, efficiency, resourcefulness & ease, are – ePUB and Mobi.
+Two such formats which have attracted a great amount of attention recently, primarily owing to their availability, efficiency, resourcefulness & ease, are – ePUB and Mobi.

 What is ePUB?

 ePUB stands for electronic publication.
 It is an open standard, CSS/HTML-based publishing format created by the International Digital Publishing Forum (IDPF). ePUB, being universally accepted, fulfills all industry standards and therefore, faces no issues of compatibility.
 It works equally well on almost all applications and devices, such as Apple iBooks, Aldiko, Google Play, Sony e-reader, Kobo, Nook, and Adobe Digital Editions.

 Both of these formats have great usage, scope, and potential, which has triggered a massive rivalry between ePUB vs. Mobi.
 As a publisher, if you too are troubled by whether to choose ePUB or Mobi, here is a brief comparison of advantages and disadvantages that will help you make an informed choice.

 Pros and Cons of ePUB and Mobi